 Station 2

-The maximum temperature has been decreasing by 0.75 degrees every day for the past week.
-If it was 23 degrees a week ago,
+The temperature a week ago was 23 degrees and it has been decreasing by 0.75 degrees every day for the past week.

-• write an equation representing the change in temperature in the last week.
+• Write an equation representing the change in temperature in the past week.
 Explain what the constant rate means in this situation.

 • If this steady decrease continues, what will the temperature be after five days?